Persona (1966 film)

 Bergman wrote Persona with Ullmann and Andersson in mind for the lead roles and the idea of exploring their identities, and shot the film in Stockholm and Fårö in 1965.
 In production, the filmmakers experimented with effects, using smoke and a mirror to frame one scene and combining the lead characters' faces in post-production for one shot.
 Andersson defended a sexually explicit monologue in the screenplay and rewrote portions of it.

 When first released, Persona was edited because of its controversial subject matter.
-It received positive reviews at its initial release with Swedish press outlets coining the word Person(a)kult to describe its enthusiastic admirers.
+It received positive reviews at its initial release, with Swedish press outlets coining the word Person(a)kult to describe its enthusiastic admirers.
 It won Best Film at the 4th Guldbagge Awards, and was Sweden's entry for the Academy Award for Best Foreign Language Film.
 The censored content was reinstated in English-language restorations in 2001.
 Over time, Persona has received widespread critical acclaim, especially for Bergman's direction, screenplay, and narrative, Nykvist's cinematography, and Andersson's and Ullmann's performances.
-Many critics consider Persona one of the greatest films ever made, Bergman's magnum opus, and a work of art of experimental cinema, and Andersson's and Ullmann's performances two of the best female performances in movie history.
-Persona is also considered one of the most difficult and complex films.
-It was ranked fifth in Sight & Sounds 1972 poll and 17th in 2012.
-It also influenced many directors, including Robert Altman, David Lynch, and Denis Villeneuve.
+Many critics consider Persona one of the greatest films ever made, Bergman's magnum opus, and a work of art of experimental cinema.
+Andersson's and Ullmann's performances are considered two of the best female performances in movie history.
+It was ranked the 5th-greatest film of all time in Sight & Sounds 1972 poll, and 17th in 2012.
+Persona influenced many directors, including Robert Altman, David Lynch, and Denis Villeneuve.

 Plot

 A projector begins screening a series of images, including a crucifixion, a spider and the killing of a lamb, and a boy wakes up in a hospital or morgue.
 He sees a large screen with a blurry image of two women.
 One of the women may be Alma, a young nurse assigned by a doctor to care for Elisabet Vogler.
-Elisabet is a stage actress who has suddenly stopped speaking and moving, which the doctors have determined is the result of willpower rather than physical or mental illness.
+Elisabet is a stage actress who has suddenly stopped speaking (while playing Electra onstage) and moving, which the doctors have determined is the result of willpower rather than physical or mental illness.

 In the hospital, Elisabet is distressed by television images of a man's self-immolation during the Vietnam War.
 Alma reads her a letter from Elisabet's husband that contains a photo of their son, and the actress tears the photograph up.
 The doctor speculates that Elisabet may recover better in a cottage by the sea, and sends her there with Alma.

 At the cottage, Alma tells Elisabet that no one has ever really listened to her before.
 She talks about her fiancé, Karl-Henrik, and her first affair.
 Alma tells a story of how, while she was already in a relationship with Karl-Henrik, she sunbathed in the nude with Katarina, a woman she had just met.
 Two young boys appeared, and Katarina initiated an orgy.
 Alma became pregnant, had an abortion, and continues to feel guilty.